-1.4 How would the project be funded?
+1.5 How would the project be funded?

 FHWA requires demonstration of fiscal constraint at the NEPA stage of project development.
 Fiscal constraint is met when the Long Range Transportation Plan (LRTP), Transportation Improvement Program (TIP), and Statewide Transportation Improvement Program (STIP) have sufficient financial information for demonstration that a project in the Multimodal Transportation Plan (MTP), TIP, and STIP can be implemented using committed, available, or reasonably available revenue sources.
-With the passage of Act 98 in 2013, the proposed Carolina Crossroads project was included in the STIP as an interstate upgrade project with \$10.0 million of State Infrastructure Bank (SIB) funding allocated for engineering and the development of the EIS.
-The proposed Carolina Crossroads project is expected to cost between \$1.3 and \$1.5 billion.
-As the number one statewide interstate priority, SCDOT is funding the proposed project through construction using a blended funding approach that combines Federal-Aid Interstate Upgrade program funds and General Obligation Highway bond revenues.
+With the passage of Act 98 in 2013, the proposed Carolina Crossroads project was included in the STIP as an interstate upgrade project with \$10.0 million of State Infrastructure Bank (SIB) funding allocated for engineering and the development of the EIS based on a cost estimate review.
+The proposed Carolina Crossroads project is expected to cost approximately \$1.603 billion.
+As the number one statewide interstate priority, SCDOT is funding the proposed project through construction using a blended funding approach that combines federal and state funds.

-1.5 What is the purpose of the proposed project?
+1.6 What is the purpose of the proposed project?